shsagir/play-area-sync/docs/git-deployment.md

 Universal Apps have persistent storage, which you can access via [SSH](ssh-uni) or [SFTP](sftp-uni).
 It further means, that runtime data, like user uploads, are persistent and *will not be removed* upon Git push.

-To make sure nothing is deleted, all git deployments to Universal Apps follow an **overwrite but not delete** strategy.
-This means:
+To make sure nothing is deleted, all git deployments to Universal Apps follow an **overwrite but not delete** strategy which is thoroughly explained in the [deployment methods article](deployment-methods-uni#toc-git-push-overwrite-but-not-deletes).

-* Contents which are not in your Git repository will not be touched
-* Contents which are in your Git repository will be overwritten

 ### Behind the scenes